yehezkieldio/rag-langchain-test/ONBOARDING.md

 *   **Reciprocal Rank Fusion (RRF):** A technique to combine ranked lists from different search methods (like vector and FTS) into a single, improved ranking.
 *   **LangChain Runnables:** A composable interface for building chains of operations (retrieval, prompting, LLM calls, parsing).
 *   **Routing:** Using an LLM or other logic to decide which processing path a query should take (e.g., RAG vs. conversational).

+## RAG & Retrieval Improvements:

+1. Advanced Re-ranking: While RRF is good, consider adding a cross-encoder re-ranking step after the initial hybrid retrieval.
+A cross-encoder takes the query and each retrieved document pair and provides a more accurate relevance score than vector/FTS alone.
+Libraries like sentence-transformers (via Python or a dedicated service) can be used for this.

+2. Query Transformation: Before retrieval, transform the user's query to potentially improve retrieval results.
+Techniques include:
+    - Hypothetical Document Embeddings (HyDE): Generate a hypothetical answer to the query first, embed that, and use the resulting vector for similarity search.
+This can sometimes align better with the embeddings of actual answer documents.
+    - Multi-Query Retriever: Use an LLM to generate multiple variations of the user's query from different perspectives, perform retrieval for each, and combine the results.

+3. Contextual Compression: Pass retrieved documents through a compression step before sending them to the LLM.
+This filters out irrelevant information within the retrieved documents, allowing you to potentially retrieve more documents initially (higher K) without exceeding context limits.
+LangChain offers `ContextualCompressionRetriever` wrappers.

+4. Parent Document Retriever: Index smaller chunks for better retrieval accuracy, but retrieve larger parent documents (or surrounding chunks) associated with the matched small chunks to provide more context to the LLM.
+This helps avoid losing context at chunk boundaries.

+5. Metadata Filtering: Allow filtering during retrieval based on metadata (e.g., source document, date range).
+This can be added as an option to the `hybridSearch` function in `vector-store.ts` or integrated directly if using LangChain retrievers that support it.

+6. Chunking Strategy: Experiment with different chunking strategies in `loader.ts`. `RecursiveCharacterTextSplitter` is a good default, but semantic chunking (grouping text based on meaning using embeddings) might yield better results for some documents.

+## Generation & Chain Improvements:

+1. Refine Prompts:
+    - In `chain.ts`, explicitly instruct the RAG prompt (ragPrompt) to cite the source documents (using the metadata you added) for its answers to improve trustworthiness.
+    - Consider adding more sophisticated handling for cases where the context doesn't contain the answer, beyond just "I don't know".

+2. Streaming: Modify the LLM calls and the chain in chain.ts and index.ts to support streaming responses.
+This significantly improves the perceived responsiveness in the CLI.
+Both ChatOpenAI and Runnables support streaming.

+3. Persistent Chat History: Replace BufferMemory with a persistent store like RedisChatMessageHistory (you already have Redis in your docker-compose.yml and env.ts) to maintain conversation history across application restarts.
+This requires adding the redis package and updating the memory initialization in getMainChain.

+## Evaluation & Observability:

+RAG Evaluation: Implement evaluation metrics specific to RAG systems.
+Frameworks like RAGAs or LangChain's evaluation tools can help measure:
+    - Context Precision/Recall: Is the retrieved context relevant and sufficient?
+    - Faithfulness: Does the generated answer stick to the provided context?
+    - Answer Relevance: Does the answer address the user's query